Asylum-Lang-Foundation/Manual/source/walkthrough/controlFlow.md

 }
 ```

-You are allowed to have multiple conditions for each result (`3` and `7` both lead to `I like this number!` being shown), as well as have multiple statements done as result as the condition.
+You may notice that unlike the traditional `switch` statements in `C`, there is no fall-through with labels, though you are allowed to have multiple conditions for each result (`3` and `7` both lead to `I like this number!` being shown), as well as have multiple statements done as result as the condition.
 The `_` case will catch anything.
 Note that the first condition hit is matched, so `I really do not like this number.` will never be shown for `3` and the `_` case should always be done last.
 Note that this can work for anything, not just numbers:

 ```rust
 fn matchStr(string s) -> int {